microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls the delay in ms after which a dirty file is saved automatically.
 Only applies when 'files.autoSave' is set to 'afterDelay'
   "files.autoSaveDelay": 1000,

   // Configure glob patterns of file paths to exclude from file watching.
+Patterns must match on absolute paths (i.e. prefix with ** or the full path to match properly).
 Changing this setting requires a restart.
 When you experience Code consuming lots of cpu time on startup, you can exclude large folders to reduce the initial load.
   "files.watcherExclude": {
     "**/.git/objects/**": true,
     "**/.git/subtree-cache/**": true,